 Below trend economic growth and low wage growth have both resulted in weak inflationary pressures.
 Which has led to the current low interest rate environment.
 Inflation fell back below the RBA target band of 2% to 3% in June quarter 2017.
 However, additional cuts to the cash rate are unlikely.
 With the RBA seeking to avoid encouraging further strong dwelling price growth in Sydney and Melbourne and residential investment demand.

-APRA’s directive for banks to limit the flow of new 'interest only' lending to 30% of new residential mortgage lending and subsequent strict criteria for allowing interest only loans to have a LVR of above 80%, resulted in higher borrowing rates for interest only loans for both owner occupiers and investors to entice borrowers to move to principal and interest loans.
+APRA’s directive for banks to limit the flow of new 'interest only' lending to 30% of new residential mortgage lending.
+Additionally, subsequent strict criteria for allowing interest only loans to have a LVR of above 80%.
+Resulted in higher borrowing rates for interest only loans for both owner occupiers and investors to entice borrowers to move to principal and interest loans.

 The official standard variable interest rate for owner occupiers sits at 5.25% (while investor loans sits at 5.80%).
 However, with some bargaining owner occupiers can obtain a discounted interest rate of 4.50% (investors can obtain 5.05%) from the major lenders.